prakritee/prakritee.github.io/products/brown-basmati-rice.md

 ### Directions to use

 To cook Brown  rice wash them well with water  in a container and remove  any floating piece of husk (if any).
 Soak them for 1 hr before cooking .For best  results use a open container  to cook these rice instead of  pressure cooker.
 Taker four times the amount of water than the rice and cook for 25-30 minutes.
-After cooking  use a lid to cover the rice and keep it for 5 mins.
+After cooking  use a lid to cover the rice and keep it for 5 minutes.
 Ready to eat.

 Tastes best with Ghee and Bura(Castor sugar) or make a healthy khichidi.